Startup Equity Guide for Founders Stock, Shares, and Equity: What's the Difference? When it…

 2. Restricted stock: an outright grant of shares that is issued subject to certain restrictions.

 3. Restricted stock units (RSUs): represent a (non-forfeitable) right to receive shares once restrictions have been met.

 There are other ways to give equity: they can take the form of stock appreciation rights which confer the right to receive cash or stock based on the increase in company value, and phantom stock plans, but they are rarely seen with startups.

-Now that you know the most common forms of equity grants, how do you figure out the right vehicle for your startup?
+Now that you know “what are equity grants?” and their most common forms, how do you figure out the right vehicle for your startup?